-Glaucoma is actually a class of disorders that develop in a similar way.
+Glaucoma is a class of disorders that develop similarly.
 The amount of aqueous (pronounced a-kwee-us) humor, a watery fluid that fills the inside of the eyeball, begins to build up.
 As more of this fluid collects, it places greater pressure on all parts of the eye, including the optic nerve.
 Eventually the excess pressure destroys the nerve.
 It is the leading cause of irreversible blindness in the US.

 More than two million people in this country have glaucoma and about 80,000 are legally blind because of it.
 The condition is about three times as common among African Americans as among Caucasians or Hispanics.
 The risk for glaucoma increases rapidly with age, but the condition can affect any age group, including newborn infants and fetuses.

 There are four major types of glaucoma: open angle (chronic), angle closure (acute), congenital, and secondary.
 All four types are characterized by increased pressure within the eyeball causing progressive damage to the optic nerve.